AdobeDocs/campaign-classic.en/help/delivery/using/troubleshooting.md

 >[!NOTE]
 >
->For more information on the two connectors, refer to [Configure the mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+>For more information on the two connectors, refer to [Configuring the mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).